 - Richard Lane notes that there was a Prefs editor called "WBConfig" (see main screen shot above) which was also called "Workbench Preferences" (image to right) supplied with early beta versions of Workbench 2.0 for the A3000.
 This tool was split into the "ClickToFront" commodity, and "Workbench window as backdrop" was moved to the "Workbench" menu.

 - Peter Cherna (former AmigaOS team member) explains the background and changes of Workbench Beta 1.4 through Workbench Beta 2.04.

-- Chris Young sent two early-stage development snapshots of Commodities Exchange (initially called "AppExchange"):
+- Chris Young contributed some early-stage development snapshots of Commodities Exchange (initially called "AppExchange"):